EvictionLab/eviction-lab-website/content/eviction-tracking/get-the-data.md

   Scroll below the data table to find code samples for using the data in your own applications.
 Please submit additional examples!

-  1. Boston eviction filing data has a disproportionate number of sealed/missing-tract cases in recent months.
-Values of filings by tract in Boston may be underestimates as a result.
+  _Note: Boston eviction filing data has a disproportionate number of sealed/missing-tract cases in recent months.
+Values of filings by tract in Boston may be underestimates as a result._
 headers:
   siteheader: Site
   baselineheader: Baseline Years